Who are the main actors in the Rings of Power cast? The Rings of Power cast is huge, and with season 2 on the horizon, is still growing.

-Played by Nazanin Bondai, Bronwyn becomes the leaders of the Southlanders as they resist the attacks from Adar and his Orcs.
+Played by Nazanin Bondai, Bronwyn becomes the leader of the Southlanders as they resist the attacks from Adar and his Orcs.
 She is romantically involved with Arondir, and their romance is one of the main sub-plots in the series.

-Before her time on Rings of Power began, Bondai had major roles in the thriller series Homeland, and on the comedy series How I Met Your Mother.
+Before her time on Rings of Power began, Bondai had major roles in the thriller series Homeland, and in the comedy series How I Met Your Mother.
 She also had a cameo role in the superhero movie Iron Man, and did voice work for the science fiction movie Passengers.